If you haven’t yet voted in the Footy Boots Football Boots Awards don’t worry. There’s still time.

 6. Value for money

 Craig Johnston, was a Liverpool footballer from 1980 to 1988.
-Craig invented the Traxion sole, used on many football boots, he designed the Predator Adidas football boot used by the likes of David Beckham and Steven Gerrard.
+Craig invented the Traxion sole, used on many football boots.
+He also designed the Predator Adidas football boot used by the likes of David Beckham and Steven Gerrard.

 Craig Johnston: